go-delve/delve/Documentation/cli/README.md

 	down [<m>] <command>

 Move the current frame down by <m>.
 The second form runs the command on the given frame.

+## dump
+Creates a core dump from the current process state

+	dump <output file>

+The core dump is always written in ELF, even on systems (windows, macOS) where this is not customary.
+For environments other than linux/amd64 threads and registers are dumped in a format that only Delve can read back.

 ## edit